Using Common Data

 • Using Approvals

-Using Approvals Once an inspection is approved it is uneditable.
+Once an inspection is approved it is uneditable.
 This stops data changing if it is going to be delivered to a client or an external database.
-Using Approvals Clarinspect can enable this feature for you.
-When they do, a new menu item ...
+Clarinspect can enable this feature for you.
+When they do, a new menu item appears in the Hub menu.
+This ...

 • Using the Review System

-The Review System Reviewing an inspection allows you to check the work meets your required quality criteria.
-This is different from Approvals which is signing off, and locking the inspection records (see ‘Using Approvals’ for more information on ...
+Reviewing an inspection allows you to check the work meets your required quality criteria.
+This is different from Approvals which is signing off, and locking the inspection records (see ‘Using Approvals’ for more information on this).
+The Review ...

 • Using Clarinspect to Monitor a Project

-Using Clarinspect to Monitor a Project Clarinspect has a great feature where a person from outside a company can have free read-only access to monitor and view the progress of a project in Clarinspect.
-You will receive an invite to use Clarinspect, ...
+Clarinspect has a great feature where a person from outside a company can have free read-only access to monitor and view the progress of a project in Clarinspect.
+You will receive an invite to use Clarinspect, you need to "Accept the invitation” and ...